Skip to main content

 • Dull, dry-looking coat – your piggy may appear puffed up

-A product we recommend at Woodgreen is Ivermectin.
-It helps prevent parasites and keeps your guinea pigs healthy.
+At Woodgreen, we recommend Ivermectin.
+This helps prevent parasites and keeps your guinea pigs healthy.
 Make sure you carefully follow the recommendations on the package on how to use it.
 And if you notice any signs of disease, get your guinea pig checked by a vet – they will be able to advise you on the best treatment.

-Most male guinea pig owners don’t realise they need a little extra care and observation.
+Most male guinea pig owners don’t realise they need a little extra care and attention.
 Males over a year old need to have their penis cleaned every few months.
-This involves gently pushing down above the exposed skin and cleaned with damp cotton wool.
+This involves gently pushing down above the exposed skin and cleaning with damp cotton wool.
+Watch our video above on how to do this.
 This area is prone to a build-up of cheese-like discharge, which can eventually prevent your guinea pig from weeing normally.

 Urinary health